Koha-Community/kohadocs/source/tools.rst

 :ref:`SlipCSS` preference to define a stylesheet.
 Here is what those slips are used for:

+-  AR\_SLIP

+   -  Used to print a slip for an article request

+   -  The slip or receipt can be printed manually when managing article requests from the staff interface.

+   -  *Get there:* Circulation > Article requests > Actions > Print slip

 -  ISSUEQSLIP

    -  Used to print the quick slip in circulation